 If you’ve been spurred to try and move towards a paperless office then you’re not alone!
 2013 is the year of going paperless and that doesn’t just mean scanning those old receipts and correspondence, it’s fully digitising them too.
 In this guide we’ll show you five different apps that can convert documents you’ve scanned into fully searchable ones using a technology called OCR.

-Update: You can also easily scan documents with OCR technology via your iPhone, by using the new DocScan app on Envato Market.
+Update: You can also easily scan documents with OCR technology via your iPhone, by using the new DocScan app on Envato Market (no longer available).